-For parameter adjustment of the instrument via a Windows PC, the configuration software PACTware and a suitable instrument driver (DTM) according to FDT standard are required.
-The latest PACTware version as well as all available DTMs are compiled in a DTM Collection.
+For parameter adjustment of the sensor via a Windows PC, the configuration software PACTware and a suitable instrument driver (DTM)

+according to FDT standard are required.
+The up-to-date PACTware version as well as all available DTMs are compiled in a DTM Collection.
 The DTMs can also be integrated into other frame applications according to FDT standard.